 When we arrived at the dock we were supposed to meet at, I saw a man on one of the long white neon adorned party boats that we had seen cruising the Nile.
 I asked him if this was the right spot for the feluccas, knowing there would be a language barrier.
 Since my Egyptian is terrible, I had asked in English.

 He responded, “Private?
 Private felucca?
 It’s here.
 It’s here.”
 As he enthusiastically motioned us onto his boat.

 Felucca’s still exist in the way that we had imagined.

 We had seen them sailing on the Nile already.
 However, they are far less common than the neon monstrosities that they also now call a felucca.
 And

 Neon on the Nile

 We got on board our neon love boat and picked two of the seats near the front.
-This boat easily seated twenty people, but we had it all to ourselves.
+This boat easily could have seated twenty people, but we had it all to ourselves.
 We pulled away from the dock and the driver flipped the switches for the lights and music.
 Egyptian rappers mixed with hooks from the latest western hits come blaring out of the boat’s speakers.
-The neon flared to life and the symbols of playing cards light up everywhere.
+The neon flared to life and the symbols of playing cards lit up everywhere.
 It looks exactly like what the Queen of Hearts’ garden party in “Alice in Wonderland” would look like, if it were a floating strip club.
 Only the best for my love.

 We’re the kind of people who like make the best of a situation.
 The private sunset cruise on a felucca was far from what we had imagined but it didn’t matter.